jonnonz1/nz-statute-book/acts/public/2020/covid-19-public-health-response-act-2020.md

 (2) However, this section does not limit any other protections from liability that apply under any other enactment.

 ### 34A Protection of contact tracing information
-(1) Despite anything in the Privacy Act 2020, personal information about an identifiable individual that is provided or obtained for the purpose of contact tracing under this Act (such as through QR scans or paper-based forms) may not be collected, used, or disclosed by anyone except for the purpose of contact tracing under this Act or for the purposes of the Health Act 1956.
+(1) Despite anything in the Privacy Act 2020, personal information about an identifiable individual that is collected or obtained for the purpose of contact tracing under this Act (such as through QR scans or paper forms) may not be held, stored, used, or disclosed by anyone except for the purpose of—
+  (a) contact tracing under this Act; or
+  (b) enforcing the Act or a COVID-19 order (including for the purposes of proceedings against a person for non-compliance); or
+  (c) the Health Act 1956.
 (2) Nothing in this section limits the right of an individual to access or disclose information about them under the Privacy Act 2020 or any other Act.
 (3) A person who intentionally fails to comply with subsection (1) commits an offence.
 (4) A person who commits an offence against subsection (3) is liable on conviction to,—